Formation of Elephant Trunks in H II Regions

 This process does not happen very evenly, leading to strange and sometimes beautiful structures forming on the walls of this bubble.
 The famous Eagle Nebula pillars (right) are examples of these structures, but there are many others, often called "Elephant Trunks" by astronomers because of their elongated appearance.

 There are a number of possible formation mechanisms for these pillars.
 Instabilities in the bubble's expansion could lead to corrugations forming in the expanding ionisation front, which could develop into elephant trunks.
 Observations show that molecular clouds are very clumpy though, so it is also possible that the densest clumps act as seeds for the formation of pillars.
-This is the idea we are modelling with our computer simulations.
+This is the idea we are investigating with our computer simulations.

 2D Simulations